• Skip to primary navigation

 Capital work in progress

 Such capital assets are included in the Capital work in progress which is incomplete.
-Thus, you can also read Financial Statements: Meaning Nature And Objectives (Updated).

-intangible Assets under development
+Intangible Assets under development

 Non-current investment

-• Trade investment, land or building that has been taken to earn the rent for capital growth, not for the production or supply of goods or for use in business operation.
+• Trade investment, land, or building that has been taken to earn the rent for capital growth, not for the production or supply of goods or for use in business operation.

 • Investment in Equity Instruments.